MicrosoftDocs/nav-content/dynamics-nav-app/ui-enter-date-ranges.md

 ms.author: edupont

 ---
-# Entering Date Ranges in Dynamics NAV
+# Entering Date Ranges in Dynamics 365 for Financials
 You can set filters containing a start date and an end date to display only the data contained in that date range or time interval.
 Special rules apply to the way you set date ranges.
 Let's take the **Customer Top 10** as an example:

 ![Setting a date range in the request page for the Customer Top 10 list](./media/ui-enter-date-ranges/customer-top10-list.png)